-Market area A has the only crushed rock quarry for the region; it has an estimated landbank well in excess of 15yrs supply.
+8.1 Market area A has the only crushed rock quarry for the region; it has an estimated landbank well in excess of 15yrs supply.

-Mineral Resources
+9 Mineral Resources

-The following maps show sites that are underlain by the mineral reserves associated with the various quarries identified in the Analysis Tables above and any land with underlying coal resource.
-Coal can be found in Upper Nithsdale (around Sanquhar and Kirkconnel / Kelloholm) and around Canonbie in the east of the region.

-The quarry maps show both bedrock geology (maps 1-5), which includes minerals such as granite and greywacke and superficial geology (maps 6-7), which includes those minerals obtained by surface extraction such as sand and gravel.
-Please note that these maps have used BGS data which divides the geological layers and each mineral type into separate smaller polygons / areas of varying sizes - so an entire area of granite, for example, may be divided into many smaller zones.
+- 9.1 The following maps show sites that are underlain by the mineral reserves associated with the various quarries identified in the Analysis Tables above and any land with underlying coal resource.
+Coal can be found in Upper Nithsdale (around Sanquhar and Kirkconnel / Kelloholm) and around Canonbie in the east of the region. - 9.2 The quarry maps show both bedrock geology (maps 1-5), which includes minerals such as granite and greywacke and superficial geology (maps 6-7), which includes those minerals obtained by surface extraction such as sand and gravel.
+Please note that these maps have used BGS data which divides the geological layers and each mineral type into separate smaller polygons / areas of varying sizes so an entire area of granite, for example, may be divided into many smaller zones.
 Therefore, please note that the extent of the mineral shown around each quarry does not necessarily indicate how far that particular mineral type extends.
-These maps only show the particular polygon (mapped by the BGS) that is associated with the identified quarry.
-The coal maps (maps 8-9) show those areas which have been subject to planning permission as identified on the Council's Geographical Information System (GIS).
-These maps only show the particular polygon (mapped by the BGS) that is associated with the identified quarry.
+These maps only show the particular polygon (mapped by the BGS) that is associated with the identified quarry. - 9.3 The coal maps (maps 8-9) show the extent of the coal reserve.
+Proposals for surface coal mining will be assessed against the criteria set out in LDP2 policy ED13:Minerals and must show the proposal is environmentally acceptable (or can be made so by planning conditions) and, if relevant, provide evidence to show that there are local or community benefit which clearly outweighs the likely impact of extraction.